Pharmacy chain Guardian Lifecare plans to raise over $4M in fresh funding by early 2014

 “Growth in revenue of the business will be for same store plus new store.
 We expect 25 per cent growth year-on-year,” he said.

 Speaking about IPO plans of the company, Garg informed that the company is not looking at an IPO horizon for the next two to three years after which the board will take a decision.

 Some other large organised sector players in the highly fragmented pharmacy business in the country include pharmacy arms of the two big hospital chains in the country Apollo and Fortis.

 Guardian Lifecare Pvt.
 Ltd. owns and operates a chain of health, wellness and beauty stores.
 It offers drugs, vitamins and nutritional supplements, herbs and natural remedies, sexual health products, sports nutrition products, weight management products, beauty care products, toiletries, skin care products, quit smoking aids, mother and baby care products and self-diagnostic equipment.
 The firm sells its product through online and offline both mediums.
 The company was founded in 2003 and is based in Gurgaon, Haryana.

 Samara Capital Partners Fund II Ltd., is a $300 million private equity fund managed by Samara India Advisors Pvt.
 Ltd. It provides growth capital to companies operating in India.
-The fund seeks to invest in IT/ITES/BPO/KPO and Healthcare sectors.
+The fund seeks to invest in information technology and outsourcing, financial service and healthcare sectors.